7RU7H/CTFs/HackTheBox/Retired-Machines/Absolute/Absolute-Helped-Through.md

 - Azure Connect is live
 - Azure Gateway and VPN ready
 - VNets configured as requirements to make this section of the syllabus
+- Existing with no IP address clashes:

-Resource Group
+	- Resource Group
-Storage Group
+	- Storage Group

-of Azure File
+	- Vnet

 - Implement Azure Bastion
 	- Subnet required
 	- `Search -> $VNet -> Bastion`

   Manage built-in Azure roles for resources

 - Create and configure a file share in Azure Storage